-But while the future is coming together at the University right now, Leeds has a rich history when it comes to world-changing ideas.
+As we come together to celebrate innovation and look forward to what the future holds, it’s also a great opportunity for us to reflect on the rich history Leeds has when it comes to world-changing ideas.
 The city has a long history of innovation and can claim a number of world-changing technological advances.
 Among them, landmark developments in medical science, communications technology, environmental science and infrastructure management.
 Beyond technology and industry, there have been important developments in cinematography, gaming and even confectionery!

 Consider the story of physicist William T Astbury whose work at the University of Leeds in the 1930s paved the way for one of the greatest scientific discoveries in history.
 Astbury developed a camera originally intended for the study of the structure of wool fibres for the local textile industry.
 From this beginning, Astbury became a world authority on the use of X-ray crystallography to study biological fibres and significantly, embarked on the first studies of the structure of DNA – so laying the foundations for later work by James Watson and Francis Crick.
 While Crick and Watson went on to receive the Nobel Prize and Astbury’s contribution was largely overlooked, the impact of his work is undeniable.